 There's a lovely indoor spa pool.
 The main split-level freshwater pool has Roman steps and shallow areas; from the small top section, water cascades into a larger infinity pool.
 It's surrounded on all levels by wooden sunbeds, and grounds also feature towel cabanas, the Pelagos taverna, a little pool bar (Meltemi) and ice-cream/granita stand.

-Anassa's public areas are all wheelchair accessible and, on request, rooms in the main building can be adapted for disabled guests with ramps and handles.
+Anassa's public areas are all wheelchair accessible and, on request, rooms in the main building can be adapted for guests with mobility issues with ramps and handles.